-- 1. Mitel OIG is supported in a virtualization environment (VMware vSphere [®] 5.5, 6.0 and 7.0, Standalone (single ESXi) or Managed (vCenter [®] 5.5, 6.0 and 7.0 Server) modes. - Mitel OIG administration from a Windows PC supports web browser access (Google Chrome, Microsoft Internet Explorer) on the following operating systems: Windows 8, Windows 7 Professional (both 32 and 64-bit versions), Windows XP Professional SP3. - Co-residency guidelines: One Mitel OIG per MSL server.
-Co-residency of OIG software with other applications is not supported. - 4.
-Co-location guidelines: The Mitel OIG must be co-located in the enterprise LAN or VLAN with the MiVoice call manager or MiVoice call manager cluster.
+- 1. Mitel OIG is supported in AWS and Azure deployments. - 2.
+Mitel OIG is supported in a virtualization environment (VMware vSphere ® 5.5, 6.0 and 7.0, Standalone (single ESXi) or Managed (vCenter ® 5.5, 6.0 and 7.0 Server) modes. - Mitel OIG administration from a Windows PC supports web browser access (Google Chrome, Microsoft Internet Explorer) on the following operating systems: Windows 11 (64-bit version), Windows 10 (both 32 and 64-bit versions), Windows 8 (both 32 and 64-bit versions), Windows 7 Professional (both 32 and 64-bit versions), Windows XP Professional SP3. - Co-residency guidelines: One Mitel OIG per MSL server.
+Co-residency of OIG software with other applications is not supported. - Co-location guidelines: The Mitel OIG must be co-located in the enterprise LAN or VLAN with the MiVoice call manager or MiVoice call manager cluster.
 If there is also a MiContact Center server, it must also be on the same LAN with the OIG server and the MiVoice call manager server.